Insights on HR Qualifications and Selection Procedures for Equal Employment Opportunity

 Hi Gauri,

-I do agree with your satement not to make the selection procedure biased while specifying MBA HR mandatory but we should also accept that due to the paradigm shift in this field; Involvement in HR is not everyone's cup of tea.
-What I have observed that only those passionate about HR field are more extrovert and keep on adding not only to their individual identity as HR person but also add value to the Company for which they are working.
+I do agree with your statement not to make the selection procedure biased while specifying MBA HR as mandatory, but we should also accept that due to the paradigm shift in this field, involvement in HR is not everyone's cup of tea.
+What I have observed is that only those passionate about the HR field are more extroverted and keep adding not only to their individual identity as an HR person but also add value to the company for which they are working.

 Correct me if I am wrong.